 Our board also actively monitors the tenure and expected service of each director, considering our statement of corporate governance guidelines and our director retirement policy, under which no director may be nominated as a candidate for re-election as part of the slate of directors that we propose, nor may any person be nominated as a candidate for election, after he or she has reached age 72.
-In accordance with this policy, Dr. Moriarty will retire at the annual meeting.
+Due to his distinguished service on the board since 2014 and significant ongoing contributions, our board of directors waived our director retirement policy and nominated Prof. Holthausen for reelection at the annual meeting.